MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-217-Capital-Adequacy-Bank-Holding-Companies-Savings-Loan-Holding-Companies-State-Member-Banks-Regulation-Q/subpart-A-General-Provisions/section-217.2.md

 (2) Is not required to hold reserves (in the general account) pursuant to its contractual obligations to a policyholder.

-*Non-significant investment in the capital of an unconsolidated financial institution* means an investment in the capital of an unconsolidated financial institution where the Board-regulated institution owns 10 percent or less of the issued and outstanding common stock of the unconsolidated financial institution.
+*Non-significant investment in the capital of an unconsolidated financial institution* means an investment by an advanced approaches Board-regulated institution in the capital of an unconsolidated financial institution where the advanced approaches Board-regulated institution owns 10 percent or less of the issued and outstanding common stock of the unconsolidated financial institution.

 *N*th*-to-default credit derivative* means a credit derivative that provides credit protection only for the nth-defaulting reference exposure in a group of reference exposures.